remix-project-org/remix-plugin/README.md

-> The first goal of **remix plugin** is to enable a plugin to work in the envrionments of multiple engines.
-If a plugin has dependancies on other plugins, each engine must implement these dependancies.
+> The first goal of **remix plugin** is to enable a plugin to work in the environments of multiple engines.
+If a plugin has dependencies on other plugins, each engine must implement these dependencies.

 # Contribute